 Our design and licensing segment does not require significant capital expenditures.
-However, we opened the Southampton Store in June 2013 for which \$0.14 million of capital expenditures were incurred.
-The Southampton location will undergo a renovation for which an additional \$0.04 million of capital expenditures have been incurred in the Current Quarter.
-We opened the Georgia Store in March 2014, incurring approximately \$0.23 million of capital expenditures.
-Aside from these two locations, we currently have no commitments to open additional retail stores, but we are evaluating retail opportunities.
-We are planning to launch an e-commerce platform in May of this year, for which we incurred \$0.03 million of capital expenditures.
+However, we opened the Southampton Store in June 2013 for which \$0.12 million and \$0.14 million of capital expenditures were incurred in the Current Six Months and the year ended December 31, 2013, respectively.
+We opened the Georgia Store in March 2014, incurring approximately \$0.21 million and \$0.05 million of capital expenditures in the Current Six Months and the year ended December 31, 2013, respectively.
+We currently have no commitments to open additional retail stores, but we are evaluating retail opportunities.
+We launched an e-commerce platform in May of this year, for which we incurred \$0.01 million and \$0.02 million of capital expenditures in the Current Six Months and the year ended December 31, 2013, respectively.
 If we expand the retail business, we would be limited to the number of stores we could open without the consent of our lender.
-In accordance with the terms of the New Loan, we are limited each year to \$1.3 million of capital expenditures, annually.
+In accordance with the terms of the JR Term Loan, we are limited to annual capital expenditures of \$1.3 million in any fiscal year.

-The Company's contingent obligations (See Note 4, Debt in the Condensed Consolidated Financial Statements) are payable in stock and/or cash, at the Company's discretion.
+The Company's contingent obligations (See Note 6, Debt, in the Condensed Consolidated Financial Statements) are payable in stock and/or cash, at the Company's discretion.
 Payment of these obligations in stock would not affect the Company's liquidity.

-The Seller Note (See Note 4, Debt in the Condensed Consolidated Financial Statements) is payable in cash up to \$1.5 million beginning in 2015, of which \$1.0 million of the cash payment is subject to BHI's approval.
-The principal portion of the Seller Note not required to be paid in cash is payable with stock and/or cash, at the Company's discretion.
+The IM Seller Note (See Note 6, Debt in the Condensed Consolidated Financial Statements) is payable in cash up to \$1.5 million beginning in 2015, of which \$1.0 million of the cash payment is subject to BHI's approval.
+The principal portion of the IM Seller Note not required to be paid in cash is payable with stock and/or cash, at the Company's discretion.
 Payment of these obligations in stock would not affect the Company's liquidity.